thepaperpilot/thepaperpilot.github.io/site/garden/chromatic-lattice/index.md

 ## Tech Stack

 I haven't determined the stack entirely yet, other than that I want both the server and client code to use typescript due to my familiarity with it and because of how accessible web apps are.
 My goals are to have assurance that players are obeying the rules of the game, have an eventually consistent state of the game, reasonable protection against bot accounts, and realtime display of cursors to other players.
-I'd rather make this properly [Decentralized](/garden/decentralized/index.md) and [Local-First Software](/garden/local-first-software/index.md), but that isn't strictly required.
+I'd rather make this properly decentralized, but that isn't strictly required.

 Oh, and to be clear, the frontend will definitely just be a website, using [Profectus](/garden/profectus/index.md).